privaci/privaci.github.io/_posts/2020-04-29-4th-ci_sympoisum.md

 ![Logo]({{ site.url }}/images/logo2022.png)

- We intend to hold the 4th Annual Symposium on Applications of Contextual Integrity on <b>TBD</b> in Chicago at the  subject to COVID-19 restrictions.
+ We intend to hold the 4th Annual Symposium on Applications of Contextual Integrity on <b>TBD</b> in <TBD> at the  subject to COVID-19 restrictions.
 This will be a hybrid event in which attendees can participate either in-person or over
  Zoom.
 We will provide the details closer to the dates of the symposium.